LionelDraghi/bbt/docs/tests/features/exec_dir.md

 ## Feature: **Exec Dir**

 bbt is able to run a scenario in a specific directory, provided on the command line.
-The first scenario is run
+> [!WARNING] Note that if the scenario depends on an external file, it must be placed in the exec dir.

 ### Background: create some dir and file